Fuser (video game): Development

 Harmonix had announced a publishing deal through NCSoft in August 2018 for a rhythm game for personal computers and consoles.
-Harmonix' Dan Sussman said that NCSoft had seen the game in an early state and quickly became their publishing partner for it, including support for showcasing the game at industry events.
+Harmonix's Dan Sussman said that NCSoft had seen the game in an early state and quickly became their publishing partner for it, including support for showcasing the game at industry events.
 Fuser was announced at the 2020 PAX East event in February 2020, with plans for release on November 10, 2020.

 Sussman said that Fuser was a continued evolution of their music games in how they have looked at player agency.
-With Fuser, Sussman believed that many players of their games have a wide range of musical tastes, as well wanting to have more control of how they interact with their music, thus enabling them to be creative with their tastes.
-Additionally, Harmonix found that with games like Rock Band, which offered a large number of songs, the songs essentially became disposable as players didn't have much incentive to learn the songs in details, and wanted a game that gave the player an opportunity to get more familiar with the structure of a song.
-Compared to many of Harmonix' past games, Fuser does not require any special peripherals.
-Harmonix's Dan Walsh said that accessibility and ease of bringing the game to market, both as retail and digital products, was a driver behind a peripheral-less game.
-Sussman also found that because Fuser featured new gameplay compared to any of their previous games, it was able to draw both experienced rhythm game players and new players into it.
+With Fuser, Sussman believed that many players of their games have a wide range of musical tastes and wished to have more control of how they interacted with the game's music, thus enabling them to be creative with their tastes.
+Additionally, Harmonix found that with games like Rock Band, which offered a large number of songs, the songs essentially became disposable as players didn't have much incentive to learn the songs in details; players wanted a game that gave them an opportunity to get more familiar with the structure of a song.
+Compared to many of Harmonix's past games, Fuser does not require any special peripherals; Harmonix's Dan Walsh said the main driver behind this decision was accessibility and ease of bringing the game to market, both as retail and digital products.
+Sussman also found that because Fuser featured gameplay distinct from their previous games, it was able to draw both experienced rhythm game players and new players.

 Sussman said that as with past Harmonix games, songs from bands closely associated with Harmonix employees will likely also appear on the full setlist.
-Sussman also said that for music licensing purposes, they assured that the rights for these songs not only include the ability to mix with other songs, but for users to share these songs and mixes to social media.
+Sussman also said that for music licensing purposes, they assured that the rights for these songs allowed for the ability to mix with other songs and for the sharing of game mixes to social media.

 Harmonix announced that the game's online features will shut down on December 19, 2022.
-The game and all DLC will be removed from sale, though players will still be able to use all content they own in the game's offline modes following this date.
+The game and all DLC would be removed from sale, though players would still be able to use all content they own in the game's offline modes following this date.
 However, it was announced on December 16, 2022 that the servers would stay up until early 2023, due to an unspecified issue.